 - Asbestos Trust Funds: Some asbestos manufacturers declared bankruptcy and were ordered by the courts to establish trust funds to help the people they wrongly injured.
 Veterans and their families may file asbestos trust fund claims in order to access those resources.

-Sokolove Law is a mesothelioma law firm that can help veterans seek these legal options.
 Filing a lawsuit or asbestos trust fund claim will never impact a veteran’s ability to seek VA benefits.
+Sokolove Law is a national mesothelioma law firm that can help veterans across the country seek these legal options.

 Free Case Review